 The alcohol and drug rehabilitation costs will be offset if you have insurance.
 There are many options you can take such as private health insurance, veteran’s insurance, Medicaid, Medicare or state-financed insurance.
 Not all private rehab centers, however, will accept Medicaid and Medicare insurance, it is important to check with the facility first.

-The Affordable Care Act already required insurance companies to include mental health treatment and substance abuse rehab in their coverage.
+The Affordable Care Act already required insurance companies to include mental health treatment and substance use disorder rehab in their coverage.
 This means they can no longer reject your application because of pre-existing mental health disorders.
 In the same manner, they are prohibited from jacking up their insurance premiums on account of a drug or alcohol addiction.

 You may contact your insurance provider to determine coverage.
 The deductibles, co-pays, and co-insurance costs will be computed to determine your out-of-pocket expenses.
 The drug rehab center can also call your insurance company on your behalf.
 Meanwhile, soldiers and veterans may avail of the government subsidy through the Veterans Affairs Office to treat their alcohol or drug dependence.